Life In Bordeaux: The Wrap Up

 Bordeaux - Chateau Ducru Beaucaillou, Saint Julien

-Heading back south to the commune of Saint-Julien, we had the great fortune of being hosted by the sophisticated Bruno Borie, owner of the Ducru Beaucaillou estate, another leading second growth Chateau of the Medoc.
+Heading back south to the commune of Saint-Julien, we had the great fortune of being hosted by Bruno Borie, owner of the Ducru Beaucaillou estate, another leading second growth Chateau of the Medoc.
 We first took a stroll through the property with Bruno to the banks of the Gironde estuary.
 This was followed by a tasting in his cellars and a dinner paired with a selection of his wines in the main dining room of the Château.
-After hours filled with many laughs and spectacular wines, our chariot awaited us (aka the bus).
-As the charming Bruno bid each of us ‘bonne nuit’, we boarded the bus with our violet smiles and wished this magical night would never end…
+After hours filled with much mirth and spectacular wines, the charming Bruno bid each of us bonne nuit.

 The Big Hitters of the Right Bank: Bordeaux